 Blood and urine tests

 Tumour markers are chemicals made by some cancer cells.
-Some are found in the blood, but others are found in urine or other body fluids.
-Your symptoms and sex help the doctor decide if it would be helpful to check for any of these markers.
+They are found in the blood, urine or other body fluids of some people with cancer.
 Tumour markers include:

 - prostate specific antigen (PSA) – high PSA levels may indicate prostate cancer